 If we do not agree to your request, we will not put the information on the Register before talking to you about your options.
 These include:

 - changing your request so that only part of the information is restricted

-- asking to discontinue the application process or asking to be deregistered
+- asking to discontinue the application process or asking to be deregistered as a charity

 Government - Legally, we must allow access to government agencies.
 For example, Inland Revenue and Statistics New Zealand may access your information even though it is not publicly available.

-Official Information Act request - Section 25 of the Charities Act does not limit the Official Information Act, so information held on the Register (even though it is not publicly available) could be accessed under the Official Information Act.
+Official Information Act requests - Section 25 of the Charities Act does not limit the Official Information Act, so information held on the Register (even though it is not publicly available) could be accessed under the Official Information Act.